CoPokBl/EsTools/README.md

 We are open to contributions.
 If you want to contribute to the project, please fork the repository and make a pull request.

 **DO NOT CONTRIBUTE CODE WITH JAVA 9+ FEATURES**

+## Testing
+We have a builtin testing system for commands.
+It isn't fully autonomous and will still require you to verify that the commands were successful, although it will report any exceptions that occur in commands.

+Start the test with `/estools test`.
+Read the chat output as it goes through and runs every command, sometimes it may `/msg` you and ask you to do something.
+In general don't switch item slots and only move for the commands `/fly`, `/flyspeed` and `/walkspeed`.